RobinSnelson/ArmTemplates/README.md

                 }

 The code to run the template is the file windowsserver.ps1, all with commenting, another habit I have to get into better.

+The network security group has one rule in it to provide RDP access to the servers.